How to write a check in 6 easy steps

 Lastly, you’ll sign the check on the line in the bottom right corner.
 Your signature is one of the most important parts of a check.
 Without it, your check generally can’t be cashed or deposited.

-How to write a void check
+How to void a check you’ve already written

 There are other reasons to void a check besides making a mistake.
 For example, you may need to provide a voided check to set up direct deposit for your paychecks at work.